 Needless to say, doctors and consumer organizations don't have kind things to say about these stop-snoring products, which seem designed to snag the credit card numbers of snorers (or their partners) whose judgment has been clouded by lack of sleep.
 We've combed through the fluff to find products that will empty your wallet, and still leave you a chronic snorer.
 Here's what doesn't work:

 Acupressure rings.
-A good example is the Anti-Snor Therapeutic Ring (Est. $55), which Slate's Chip Brantley describes as "a thin sterling silver ring with two acupressure balls on the underside.
+A good example of this type of remedy is the Antisnor Acupressure Ring, which Slate's Chip Brantley describes as "a thin sterling silver ring with two acupressure balls on the underside.
 The ring goes on the left-hand pinky and is supposed to stimulate the heart meridian and give energy to something called the 'upper jiao.'"
-Brantley gives this new-age cure a good score, based largely on the fact that his long-suffering wife hated it a bit less than the other remedies, though she did say it was ineffective.
+Brantley gives this new-age cure a fairly good score, based largely on the fact that his long-suffering wife hated it a bit less than the other remedies but she also says it was ineffective.

 Testers at Good Housekeeping (UK) are similarly unimpressed with the Good Night Anti-Snoring Ring (Est. $40).
 It reduces the volume of their snoring marginally, but doesn't eliminate it, and several of the testers find the ring uncomfortable.

 Chin-up strips.
 These sticky strips are designed to hold your mouth closed so you'll breathe through your nose.
 The British Snoring and Sleep Apnoea Association (BSSAA) says they can be helpful for "mouth breathers," but testers report no luck with them.
 Roy Clements of the Daily Mail (UK) reports, "I feel like a muzzled pit bull terrier and Naomi says I look like Hannibal Lecter."
 The strip does nothing to stop his snoring and is so uncomfortable that he ends up ripping it off.